meteor/meteor/content/routing.md

 <h3 id="redirecting-after-user-action">Redirecting after a user's action</h3>

 Often, you just want to go to a new route programmatically when a user has completed a certain action.
 Above we saw a case (creating a new list) when we wanted to do it *optimistically*---i.e. before we hear back from the server that the Method succeeded.
-We can do this because we reasonably expect that the Method will succeed in almost all cases (see the [UI/UX article](ui-ux.html) for further discussion of this).
+We can do this because we reasonably expect that the Method will succeed in almost all cases (see the [UI/UX article](ui-ux.html#optimistic-ui) for further discussion of this).

-However, if we wanted to wait for the method to return for the server, we can put the redirection in the callback of the method:
+However, if we wanted to wait for the method to return from the server, we can put the redirection in the callback of the method:

 ```js
 Template.appBody.events({